 Our brains are not designed to multitask as research has shown with American Psychological Association.

-Embrace technology that can improve productivity: Use productivity tools, business management software tools and cloud based services for planning workflow, task management, collaboration, communication to keeping you connected to the team and more productive while working remotely.
+Embrace technology that can improve productivity: Use productivity tools, business management software tools and cloud based services for planning workflow, task management, collaboration, communication to keep you connected to the team and more productive while working remotely.

-Social Media & Phone Notifications: Phones has become a important part of life and communication with friends and family.
-It feels like it’s actually part of your body and most us have an addiction to checking them every few minutes for messages or news from friends and family.
+Social Media & Phone Notifications: Phones have become an important part of life and communication with friends and family.
+It feels like it’s actually part of our body and most of us have an addiction to checking them every few minutes for messages or news from friends and family.
 This bad habit can be a huge distraction during working hours.

 Stop checking your phone or turn off social media notifications as it is distracting you from important tasks and reduces your productivity.
 Think of only checking during your tea or lunch breaks like you would in an office environment.

 Fresh Air and Breaks: We all spend far too much time in front of screens.
 We all need regular breaks and fresh air to give our brains and eyes a rest.

-There are a number of health risk when we spend too much time in front of computer screen so think about a walk around the block or lunch in that garden.
+There is numerous health risk when we spend too much time in front of the computer screen so think about a walk around the block or lunch in that garden.
 Think about looking at time management methodologies like the pomodoro technique to help.

 Eliminate Distractions: Turn distractions like the TV off, but if this is difficult, think about noise-cancelling earphones as that is the go-to answer for all the checkify team members.

 We all need human interaction, so ensure you have great communication channels with team members.
 Not just about work, remember to catch up on personal levels during your break times and lunch like you would in the office.
 Don’t feel isolated as this can cause mental health issues.

 Having children to care for at the same time as needing to work can be challenging.
-They don’t always understand establish set routines, take advantage of nap times, play time and with older children make them aware of your dedicated work area and time scales.
+They don't always understand establishing set routines, taking advantage of nap times, playtime and with older children make them aware of your dedicated work area and time scales.